Skip to main content

 Stop paying monthly for code that leaves your machine.

-One-time purchase.
+Free for personal use.
 Runs local.
 Air-gap mode built in.
-23 tools and an autonomous agent that verifies its own work.
+26 tools and an autonomous agent that verifies its own work.
 Your code stays on your machine -- not Cursor's AWS, not Anthropic's servers, not anyone else's.